 Peeters has been criticized for his consistency and competitiveness, which is likely why he was passed over twice in the NHL Draft despite being ranked just outside the top 100 North American skaters in 2020.
 But as one of Austria’s most experienced players, both internationally and while facing top competition, he’ll be relied on to be a dominant force for the team.
 His ability to chip in loose pucks and stand his ground in front of the net will be invaluable to a roster lacking strength compared to other teams in Pool B.

-I would be curious to find out whether a goalie at the World Junior Championship has faced more shots than Sebastian Wraneschitz did in 2021.
-In just three games, he faced a whopping 194 shots, turning away 173 of them and ending the tournament with a .892 save percentage.
-To put it into perspective, that’s an average of over 64 shots per game.
-Only six NHL goalies have faced more shots in 60 minutes or more, none of which has come since 1991, and only four of them had a higher save percentage than the Austrian junior.
+I wonder if there is a goalie at the WJC who has faced more shots than Sebastian Wraneschitz did in 2021.
+In just three games, he faced a whopping 194 shots, turning away 173 of them and ending the tournament with a .892 save percentage – that’s an average of over 64 shots per game.
+Only six NHL goalies have faced more shots in 60 minutes or more – none since 1991 – and only four of them had a higher save percentage than the Austrian junior.

-There’s no question that the 5-foot-11 Wraneschitz will return as Austria’s starting goaltender this year and will likely see a similar onslaught of pucks that he experienced last year in Edmonton.
-But that may not bother him all that much, as he seems to be a reliable high-volume goalie, thriving under increased workloads.
+There’s no question that the 5-foot-11 Wraneschitz will return as Austria’s starting goaltender this year and will likely see a similar onslaught of pucks as he did in the last tournament.
+But that may not bother him all that much, as he seems to be a reliable, high-volume goalie, thriving under increased workloads.
 He’s not the flashiest, but he moves across the crease and tracks the puck well, and can make the blue-collar saves that Austria will need to stay competitive in this tournament.